sebepedroslab/chromatin-evolution-analysis/results_histones_phylo/README.md

 See:

-1. Classification of canonical and variant histones in `histone_classification`.
+1. Classification of canonical and variant histones in `histone_classification` (see README inside)

-2. Identification of genomic histone clusters, in `clusters`.

-3. Characterisation of double histone-fold genes, in `doublets`.

-4. Characterisation of archaeal histone tails, in `archaeal_Ntails`.
+2. Characterisation of archaeal histone tails, in `archaeal_Ntails` (see README inside).

-5. Characterisation of archaeal histones with proteomics data, in `archaeal_proteomics`.